autnmy/descant-swebench-pro-results/README.md

 Reproducible results for **Descant** — an autonomous, multi-model engineering system — on the public **SWE-Bench Pro** benchmark (731 tasks).

+## Scope of this repository

+This repository is a public result artifact for the first target release of **Descant**, Soprano 1, on SWE-bench Pro.

+It is intended to make the benchmark output inspectable and reproducible against the official grading harness.
+It does not include the Descant runtime, orchestration system, prompts, model-routing logic, planning/review loops, validation strategy, or other implementation details.

+The goal is to disclose the benchmark artifact, not the architecture.

 ## Result

 **633 / 731 resolved = 86.59%**, verified with the official